benashby/benashby.github.io/_posts/2024-12-08-trait-bounds-in-rust.md

 layout: post
 title: Trait Bounds in Rust
 categories: [Rust, Programming]
-excerpt: Learn how to use trait bounds in Rust to write more flexible and reusable code
+excerpt: Learn how to use trait bounds in Rust to write flexible and reusable code.
+This post covers defining trait bounds, combining multiple constraints, using where clauses for readability, and handling Rust’s orphan rule with wrapper types.
 ---

 # Exploring Trait Bounds in Rust